 Duty free shopping is a very visual experience - think shiny counters full of even shinier products, manned by glamorous sales associates.
 In this kind of setting, consistently high brand and operational standards are essential.
 And not only that, but consumers are also increasingly looking for innovative shopping experiences.

 Some brands have gone down the experiential route.
-For example, Moët Hennessey have launched a seasonal pop-up at Sydney Airport where customers can personalise bottles of champagne with names and personal messages.
+For example, Moët Hennessey have launched a seasonal pop-up at Sydney Airport where customers can personalize bottles of champagne with names and personal messages.

 Airports such as Heathrow now have personal shopping services, JFK offers AR/VR experiences, and Hong Kong International now boasts a pre-order duty free app.
 Hong Kong’s approach is particularly interesting as it provides the immediacy and convenience that makes online shopping so popular.
 This frees up the customer’s time to do more browsing and makes them more inclined to buy.

-Holiday-goers love an impulse buy - capitalise on it
+Vacationers love an impulse buy - capitalize on it

 One of the major factors driving travel retail sales is the power of the impulse buy.
 When people are in vacation mode, they’re far more inclined to treat themselves and splurge on products they wouldn’t normally buy.
 This makes airports the ideal space for luxury shopping.

-The open plan nature of duty free helps encourage this kind of purchase, as it has a democratising effect.
+The open-plan nature of duty free helps encourage this kind of purchase, as it has a democratizing effect.
 Shoppers come across high-end items they might otherwise not have sought out and, placed alongside more affordable brands, the thought of actually buying a luxury product doesn’t seem so far-fetched.

 As well as the possibility of bagging a designer bargain, customers are also spurred on by the exclusivity inherent in duty free shopping.
 Buying tax-free is a limited opportunity, and people want to take advantage of this.